FedericoCorso/min-cmake-prj/README.md

-# Minimal CMake example
+# Stack Excercise

-A stripped down CMake project with tests for a MyFraction C-like example and some C++ functions.
+An exercise to gain confidence with basic data structure for data storage